tatekitzhak/Promises-Async-Await-in-React1/README.md

 # Promises-Async-Await-in-React
-Let's get started and build a fundamental of a promises and Async/Await in React
+> Let's get started and build a fundamental of a promises and Async/Await in React.
 ## Guide this list
+> 1. Promises concept.
+> 2. Async/Await concept.